About the Broad School's Global Initiatives

 Initiative 3: The Broad School has established a virtual International Business Department.
 The background for this global initiative is that MSU has the world leading research faculty in international business (Management International Review, 2004) with the most editorial influence (Journal of International Business Studies, 2005).
 We also house the premier organization in international business – Academy of International Business.
 The International Business Department is made up of highly qualified internationally oriented faculty from the Broad School’s functional departments.

-Initiative 4: The Broad School is establishing a strategically based study abroad and international internship program.
-The background for this global initiative is that MSU’s study abroad options are among the most diverse in the country, with more than 200 programs in 60 countries on all continents.
-Moving forward, the idea is to build a study abroad and international internship program that allows all interested business students (about 6,000 in total) the opportunity to engage globally in all strategically critical areas of the world.
+Initiative 4: The Broad School is establishing a strategically based education abroad and international internship program.
+The background for this global initiative is that MSU’s education abroad options are among the most diverse in the country, with more than 200 programs in 60 countries on all continents.
+Moving forward, the idea is to build a education abroad and international internship program that allows all interested business students (about 6,000 in total) the opportunity to engage globally in all strategically critical areas of the world.

 Initiative 5: The Broad School has established a network of strategically located Global Research Centers worldwide to facilitate faculty and doctoral student research.
 The background for this global initiative is that nearly 1,400 MSU faculty members are currently involved in international research, teaching, and service projects in 176 countries.
 These GRCs will provide an opportunity for faculty to immerse themselves in the culture of the world regions to conduct cutting-edge global research within the structure of established institutional linkages.